 The Self-Preservation 3

-Self-Preservation 3s strive to experience Essential Value in their accomplishments, lifestyle, and careers.
-They emphasize efficiency, tangible results, and mastery of specific skills more than the other 3s.
-They are driven and competitive, although not all of them are wealthy or materially accomplished, as their values may lie elsewhere.
-They may opt for a humble lifestyle, yet be the most experienced healer in their community or a Yoga teacher with the most training and credentials to show for it.
+Self-Preservation Threes strive to experience Essential Value in their accomplishments, lifestyle, and careers.
+They tend to emphasize efficiency, tangible results, and mastery of specific skills more than Sexual and Social Threes.
+Self-Preservation Threes are typically very driven and can be quite competitive, although contrary to some stereotypes not every Self-Preservation Three is wealthy and materially accomplished, as their values may lie elsewhere.
+A Self-Preservation Three may opt for a humble lifestyle, yet, they may be the most experienced healer in their community or a Yoga teacher with the most training and credentials to show for it.

-As values and capacities change over the course of a lifetime, they struggle with finding a path forward in life that results from their authentic values rather than what they’re good at.
-They find themselves running off an “inner program” they adopted at a young age and struggle to feel relevant when outer circumstances and cultural views of value change.
-Likewise, they may avoid experimenting or trying out things they think they won’t be naturally good at, limiting their options and overall approach to life.
-Their efficiency and achievement lends itself to momentum toward goals that sweep them up without their heart really being in it.
-They may find themselves following a path not aligned with their deeper values and have a hard time finding a path in life that isn’t based on their forward-moving energy.
+As values and capacities change over the course of a lifetime, however, Self-Preservation Threes can struggle with finding a path forward in life that results from their authentic values rather than something they’re good at.
+They may find themselves running off an “inner program” that they adopted at an extremely young age and therefore find themselves struggling to feel relevant when outer circumstances and cultural views of value change.
+Likewise, they may avoid experimenting or trying out things that they think they won’t be naturally good at, limiting their options and overall approach to life early on.
+Their efficiency and achievement can lend itself to a kind of momentum toward goals that can sweep them up without their heart really being in it.
+They may find themselves following a path that is not aligned with their deeper values and have a hard time finding a path in life that isn’t based on their forward-moving energy.

-They are workaholics, running themselves into exhaustion and achieving without awareness or concern of the larger context or impact on others.
-They can over-do exercise, physical performance, and work at severe cost to their overall health.
+Self-Preservation Threes are prone to workaholism, running themselves into exhaustion and achieving without awareness or concern of the larger context or impact on others.
+Even though Self-Preservation is their Dominant Instinct, people of this type can over-do exercise, physical performance, and work at severe cost to their overall health.
 These activities can become another means of achievement, divorced from their original aim of enhancing the body’s well-being.

 Character Example: One of the most famous anti-heroines in fiction, Scarlet O’Hara of the novel Gone with the Wind is the embodiment of the self-preservation 3.
 She orients everything toward the survival of herself and her family—she wants to save Tara, prevent her father from falling to his death, expand Frank’s lumber mill to take advantage of the housing boom, and she will pick cotton until she wears her fingers to the bone to do it—and she expects the same of her sisters.
 “So help me, God,” she says at her lowest moment, “if I have to lie, steal, cheat, or kill, I will never go hungry again!”
 While her methods are not always commendable, her determination to persevere, her unshakable courage, her resourcefulness, and how she keeps her family alive and prospering while so many other families starve are part of what makes her so memorable.
 But like all 3s, Scarlett doesn’t know what she truly wants, either… until it’s too late to get it.
 It’s only when she faces Melanie’s death and realizes Ashley harbored no feelings other than lust for her that she realizes Rhett has always ruled her heart.